Lesson 1 - Introduction

 That you have passed the individual multiple choice tests at the end of each chapter.

-You must write one essay, 4-pages.
-The essay must be based on material covered in the course, cross referenced with relevant quotes from the teaching and with additional sources from the literature
+Four essays, Three on 2-pages and one on 4-pages.
+Essays must be based on material covered in the course, cross referenced with relevant quotes from the teaching and with additional sources from the literature

-Please note that since this is an exam in our teaching, the topic for your assignment, and the techniques and exercises described, must be anchored in our teaching.
+Please note that since this is an exam in our teaching, the topics for your assignment, and the techniques and exercises described, must be anchored in our teaching.

 1: Choose a subject related to the curriculum that you want to write about